CMSC-23500-Winter2023/crusty-page/README.md

 Next write the methods to create the byte vector from a page (`to_bytes`) and the method to create a page from a reference/borrow to array of bytes.
 You cannot rely on any serde library for this and must ensure that the data fits into `PAGE_SIZE`.
 Some hints are available in the function comments.
 With these functions working `hs_page_size` and `hs_page_simple_byte_serialize` should pass.

 ### Page Iterator
 The last component of the page is writing an iterator to 'walk' through all valid values stored in a page.
 This is a consuming iterator which will move/take ownership of the page.
-You will want to fill in the struct `PageIter` to hold the metadata for the iterator, the `next` function in the `impl Iterator for PageIter`, and `into_iter` in `impl IntoIterator for Page` that creates the iterator from a page.
+You will want to fill in the struct `PageIter` to hold the metadata for the iterator, the `next` function in the `impl Iterator for PageIntoIter`, and `into_iter` in `impl IntoIterator for Page` that creates the iterator from a page.
 With these functions `hs_page_iter` should pass.

 After completing the iterator all required functionality in the page should be complete and you can run all the tests in the file by running `cargo test -p heapstore hs_page_` Ensure that you did not break any tests!
 Congrats!